Safety Success for National Express

-National Express is celebrating further recognition for its continued commitment to safety.
+The UK’s largest coach operator is celebrating its latest recognition for its continued commitment to safety.

-Organisations from over 77 countries across the world put themselves forward for a gruelling Health & Safety Audit by an external assessor.
-The challenging tests go beyond legal health and safety minimum requirements to judge companies on absolute best practice in safety culture, leadership and wellbeing.
+Organisations from over 77 countries across the world put themselves forward for a thorough Health & Safety Audit by an external assessor.
+The challenging tests go beyond legal health and safety minimum requirements to judge companies on absolute best practice in safety culture, leadership, and wellbeing.

-Mark Heffernan, National Express UK Operations & Safety Director, commented: “The safety of our customers, employees and the general public is our number one priority and we set ourselves high standards to work to.
+Chris Hardy, managing director of National Express UK Coach, commented: “The safety of our customers, employees and the general public is at the heart of everything we do, and we set ourselves high standards to work to.

-“To once again be externally recognised for our efforts in this area is a testament to our commitment and the effort of every individual at National Express.
-We believe everyone is responsible for safety which is key to us keeping such high standards.”
+“The past eighteen months has been challenging for everyone so to once again be externally recognised for our efforts in safety is a testament to the commitment of every individual at National Express.
+We believe everyone is responsible for safety, which is key to us keeping such high standards.”

 “National Express should be very proud of this achievement.“